 Home

-Men's Enhanced Shelter offered at Seattle Indian Center's Inn at Roy Street
+Men's Enhanced Shelter offered at Seattle Indian Center at Roy Street

 Provides an enhanced shelter and day center for men in need.
 Offers lunch, dinner, hygiene facility, computer access and more.
 Once day center is closed, building is only open to shelter clients.
 Opens increased capacity during severe weather.